 3. Fifth wheels use less gas

 Compared to a large Class A motorhome, a truck towing a fifth wheel uses much less gas.
-Obviously, your vehicle will work harder and therefore go through fuel faster, but not nearly at the same rate of a diesel-powered motor home.
+Obviously, your vehicle will work harder and therefore go through fuel faster, but not nearly at the same rate as a diesel-powered motorhome.
 It’s better for the environment and your wallet!